 TIP: Find my go-to Simple Green Smoothie here.

-How to Make Green Smoothies Taste Good
+Making Green Smoothies Taste Better

 - Don’t over do it because a smoothie that actually tastes like kale is one that no one will drink.